Path Goal Theory of Leadership

 4 Leadership Styles

 The right leadership style depends on the situation and the employees.
-The chosen leadership style is only acceptable when it’s accepted by his employees and motivates and satisfies them.
-It’s the leader’s task to facilitate, coach and reward his employees.
+The chosen leadership style is only acceptable when it’s accepted by her or his employees and motivates and satisfies them.
+It’s the leader’s task to facilitate, coach and reward her or his employees.
 The Path-Goal Theory identifies four leadership styles:

 1: Directive leadership